 <A>Acknowledgements

 The R/V Kiyi vessel crew (Charles Carrier, Lori Evrard, Dalton Lebeda, Keith Peterson, and Joe Walters) assisted with fish collections.
-Matt Belnap assisted with initial otolith preparation.
+Taylor Stewart and Matthew Belnap assisted with initial otolith preparation.
 Lori Evrard assisted with data management and presentation.
 Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
 All sampling and handling of fish was carried out in accordance with American Fisheries Society guidelines for the care and use of fishes (http://fisheries.org/docs/wp/Guidelines-for-Use-of-Fishes.pdf).

 <A>References

 Aass, P. 1972.
 Age determination and year-class fluctuation of cisco, Coregonus albula L., in the Mjøsa hydroelectric reservoir.
-Reports of the Institute of Fresh-water Research Drottningholm 52:5-22.
+Reports of the Institute of Freshwater Research Drottningholm 52:5-22.

 Axenrot, T., and E. Degerman.
 2015.
 Year-class strength, physical fitness and recruitment cycles in vendace (Coregonus albula).
 Fisheries Research 173:61-69.